 1 Winter Wonderlights

 New in 2020, Greensboro Science Center invites you to celebrate safely with loved ones at Winter Wonderlights.
-Featuring 12 magical realms of joyful sounds and shimmering lights such as dancing fountains, woodland wonders, a gingerbread barn, carousel dreams and more, this walk-thru experience is ticketed and timed to ensure proper social distancing.
-Check the calendar before buying tickets – most Mondays and Tuesdays are discounted, and you’ll find Santa and live music from the Greensboro Opera most Thursdays, Fridays and Saturdays.
+Featuring 12 magical realms of joyful sounds and shimmering lights, this walk-thru experience is ticketed and timed to ensure proper social distancing.
+Check the calendar before buying tickets; most Mondays and Tuesdays are discounted, and you’ll find Santa most weekend days.

 From storybook scenes to holiday themes, more than 100 light displays fill a nearly 5-mile route at Tanglewood Park, 15 minutes outside Winston-Salem.
-You’ll enjoy everything from giant snowflakes to individual-family tractor-pulled hayrides and private horse-drawn carriages.
+You’ll enjoy everything from "S'moresville" to individual-family tractor-pulled hayrides and private horse-drawn carriages.

 Experience this 3-acre nightly tour of the arboretum's nationally known gardens, including its Quilt Garden and Bonsai Exhibition Garden.
 Designed to showcase the natural landscape, the displays feature colorful native butterflies and winter wildlife with a special insect-themed lantern exhibit on view.

-This free Blowing Rock holiday tradition features more than 50,000 lights and attracts thousands of visitors each year.
+This free Blowing Rock holiday tradition features nearly 30,000 lights and attracts thousands of visitors each year.
 Drive around Chetola Lake to view glittering ice skaters, a nativity scene, Rudolph catching a big fish and more.

 Signature Holiday Events

-The Great Smoky Mountains Railroad had already achieved stardom by the time The Polar Express came out more than a decade ago.
-The animated film added to the luster with an annual excursion booked by thousands of passengers.
+The Great Smoky Mountains Railroad had already achieved stardom by the time The Polar Express came out, but the animated film added to the luster with an annual excursion booked by thousands of passengers.
 The read-along ride features Chris Van Allsburg’s 1985 book, clips from the movie soundtrack, warm cocoa and a treat as the train of pajama-clad children clacks to the North Pole, where Santa awaits with a gift.
 Christmas carols will be sung as they return back to the Bryson City Depot.

 Overtaxed colonists had a bad case of humbug in December 1770, when Gov. William Tryon threw the first party at the fancy Georgian-style structure where he would live and run the government.
 Two-and-a-half centuries later, Tryon Palace historic site recreates the effect of the event with holiday-themed tours offered during the season.
-Plus, the annual Holiday Cheer takes place Dec.
-12 and Dec.
-19 with festivities illuminated by the glow of candlelight and fireworks, along with traditional circus performers.
+Plus, the annual Candlelight Nights take place Dec.
+11 and 18 with festivities illuminated by the glow of candlelight and fireworks, along with traditional circus performers.

 Holiday Ice Skating

-9 Skating at U.S. National Whitewater CenterBegins Nov.
-11, 2020, CharlotteSee on map
+13 Skating at U.S. National Whitewater CenterMid-November 2021 through Mid-January 2022, CharlotteSee on map